 Conagra Brands recalls nearly 2.6 million pounds of canned meat and poultry

-Conagra Brands has recalled almost 2.6 million pounds of canned meat and poultry products because of a packaging defect that may have caused the food to get contaminated, the U.S. Department of Agriculture announced Wednesday.
+Conagra Brands has recalled almost 2.6 million pounds of canned meat and poultry products because of a packaging defect that may have caused the food to get contaminated, the U.S. Department of Agriculture says.

 The meat and poultry products recalled were produced between Dec.
-12, 2022 and Jan.
+12, 2022, and Jan.
 13, 2023, the agency said.
-The full list of products that are affected are listed here.
+The full list of products that are affected is listed here.
 The recalled products, which were shipped to retail locations nationwide, also have the code "P4247" written on the cans.

 The potential contamination was discovered when Conagra Brands notified the USDA's Food Safety and Inspection Service "after observing spoiled and/or leaking cans from multiple production dates" at its warehouse, the agency said.